mfaseehdher/Simulink-CI-exp/Adder/Circular_Adder/readme.md

 ---

-### Paper 14 - Automatic Integration of SystemC in FMI
+### Paper 14 - Automatic Integration of SystemC in the FMI Standard for Software-defined Vehicle Design

 **Reference:** G. Pollo, A. M. Albu, A. Burrello, D. Jahier Pagliari, C. Tesconi, L. Panaro, D. Soldi, F. Autieri, and S. Vinco, "Automatic Integration of SystemC in the FMI Standard for Software-defined Vehicle Design," in *Forum on Specification and Design Languages*, 2025.